marianina8/workshop/session2/examples/example17/README.md

-# Example 17 - JSON to YAML File Converter
+# Example 17 - Write test for Cobra command

 This simple CLI (built with Cobra) requests input for a file that's contents match a specific format structure: